nim-lang/Nim/doc/manual_experimental.md

 Constructor pragma
 ==================

-The `constructor` pragma has two ways of being used: in conjunction with `importcpp` to import a C++ constructor and as a way to declare constructors that work similarly to `virtual`.
+The `constructor` pragma can be used in two ways: in conjunction with `importcpp` to import a C++ constructor, and to declare constructors that operate similarly to `virtual`.

 Consider: